mojaloop/mojaloop-specification/fspiop-api/documents/v1.1-document-set/API-Definition_v1.1.md

 Logical API service: **Commit Notification**

-The HTTP request **PATCH /transfers/**_{ID}_ is used by a Switch to update the state of an earlier reserved transfer, if the Payee FSP has requested a commit notification when the Switch has completed processing of the transfer.
-The _{ID}_ in the URI should contain the transferId (see Table 30) that was used for the creation of the transfer.
+The HTTP request **PATCH /transfers/**_{ID}_ is use d by a Switch to update the state of an earlier reserved transfer, if the Payee FSP has requested a commit notification when the Switch has completed processing of the transfer.
+The _{ID}_ in the URI should contain the transferId (see Table 29) that was used for the creation of the transfer.
 Please note that this request does not generate a callback.
-See Table 31 for data model.
+See Table 30 for data model.

-###### Table 31
+###### Table 30

 | **Name** | **Cardinality** | **Type** | **Description** |
 | --- | --- | --- | --- |